johnagan/tinyspeck/README.md

 # TinySpeck

-A lightweight Slack API adapter for node.js that handles requests and responses.
+A lightweight adapter for node.js to interact with Slack's Web and RTM APIs.

 ## Guide
 * [Installation](#install)